How to Transfer Credit Card Balance: A Short Guide

 The actual process is relatively simple, but it can take a painfully long time, so be prepared.

 First, you want to find the card to which you wish to transfer your balance.
-This could be any card of your choice, but be careful to note the transfer card’s credit limit.
-It might be lower than what you actually need, especially if you’re looking to move multiple balances.
+This could be any card of your choice but note the transfer card’s credit limit.
+It might be lower than what you actually need, especially if you’re looking to transfer balances from multiple credit cards.

-Once you’ve chosen the card you’ll use, simply follow the creditor’s instructions.
+Once you’ve taken your pick from the best balance transfer cards you can find, simply follow the creditor’s instructions.
 Each of them has its own way of managing balance transfers and rules on the types of debt that you can transfer.
 We’ve listed the most common options below.

 You can do the transfer yourself online through your account with your creditor.
-This is the standard solution if the balance transfer is to an existing credit card, and it’s probably also the fastest.
+This is the standard solution if the balance transfer is to an existing credit card, and it’s probably also the fastest, especially when transferring balances from multiple cards.

-Typically, if the balance is transferred to such a card, it takes less time than it would take to open a new one.
-You probably won’t be able use this method for a same-issuer transfer though.
+Typically, if the balance is transferred to such a card, it takes less time than it would if you were to open a new one.
+This is great for a balance transfer offer that covers multiple credit accounts.

 In this scenario, you’d provide your new credit card company with your old account information.
 The company would take it from there and transfer the credit card balance from your old account.